calebpitan/haggle-x-caleb/README.md

 ## Deployment

 This app is deployed on Heroku using Github Actions as the CI/CD pipeline.
+The deployment is automated and occurs when a pull request is merged after all tests have passed on the development branch.